kianzohoury/VAE/README.md

 #### Decoder
 A decoder can be thought of as the reverse process, $g: Z \mapsto X$, where its primary function is to "decode" the latent representation and reconstruct it back to $X$.
-Again, similar $Z$ should yield similar reconstructions, and vice versa.
+Again, similar latent representations should yield similar reconstructions, and vice versa.

+Now you may ask, if the encoder and decoder are supposed to be inverses of eachother, then aren't we just learning the identity function, i.e. $X = f(g(X))$?
+Well, in some sense yes, but this is not merely a trivial task.
+If we choose the dimensionality of $Z$ to be relatively small compared to $X$, then we are imposing a bottleneck in the model that encourages the encoder to learn the most salient features pertaining to $X$, so that the decoder can accurately reconstruct $X$.

+#### Reconstruction Error

 Variational Autoencoders (VAEs) represent a powerful class of probabilistic